tremor-rs/tremor-www/docs/guides/basics.md

 # Tremor Basics

-This guide will walk you through the tremor basics, it'll be a starting point to learning how to get data into the system, work with this data and get it out again.
+This guide will walk you through the tremor basics.
+It'll be a starting point to learning how to get data into the system, work with this data and get it out again.

-The example is completely synthetic and desiged to teach fundamentals but it can be used as a starting point for more complex systems.
+The example is entirely synthetic and designed to teach fundamentals, but you can use it as a starting point for more complex systems.

-We will go through this guide in steps, each building on the previous one but each step being a complete unit in itself - this will allow you to try and test at each step of the way, pause and continue another time.
+We will go through this guide in steps, each building on the previous one but each step being a complete unit in itself - this will allow you to try and test at each step of the way, pause, and continue another time.

-At the end we'll have a little tremor application in which you can input text, it will capitalize and punctuate it and exit on command.
+In the end, we'll have a small tremor application in which you can input text.
+It will capitalize and punctuate it and exit on command.

 Runnable examples configuration for each of the steps is available [here](__GIT__/../code/basics).

 ## Passthrough

-The simple most configuration in tremor is what we call `passthrough` as it takes data from one end passes it through and puts it out the other end.
+The simple configuration in tremor is what we call `passthrough` as it takes data from one end, passes it through, and puts it out the other end.

-The `in` and `out` is handle with what we call connectors, the pocessing or passing is done by a pipeline and the whole configuration wrapped in a flow.
+We handle the input and output with a `connector, `the processing or passing with a `pipeline`.
+Then we wrap the whole configuration in a flow.

 ### Flow

-So lets start from the outside in, and define a flow, we'll call this flow `passthrough` and it'll do nothing to start.
+So let's start from the outside in and define a flow, we'll call this flow `main`, and it'll do nothing to start.

 ```troy
 # Our main flow